fastlane/docs/docs/actions/flock.md

-> To obtain the token, create a new [incoming message webhook](https://dev.flock.co/wiki/display/FlockAPI/Incoming+Webhooks) in your Flock admin panel.
+> To obtain the token, create a new [incoming message webhook](https://dev.flock.co/wiki/display/FlockAPI/Incoming+Webhooks)<br>in your Flock admin panel.

 flock ||